 How much does it cost to refinance?

 Homeowners typically refinance to save money.
-Refinancing can result in a lower interest rate and monthly payment – and it could save you thousands over the life of your loan.
+Refinancing often results in a lower interest rate and monthly payment, and it can save you thousands over the life of your loan.

 However, refinancing your mortgage isn’t free.
-The process involves paying closing costs again, which average between 2% and 5% of the loan amount.
+The process involves paying closing costs, which average between 2% and 5% of the loan amount.

 In this article (Skip to…)

 - Negotiating closing costs

 - How should I pay closing costs?

 - Refinance closing cost FAQ